MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/share/2018-08-05-the-divine-abstract.markdown

 AG: Thank you.
 So, finally, for people who want to learn more about you and your music, what do you suggest they do and how can they best support you?
 {: .interviewer }

+{% include video.html vid="2ZEq1RIyqKw" %}

-CC: The album is on Bandcamp, charliecawood.bandcamp.com.
-I’m also on Facebook and I’ve got the musician page on Facebook, which I use to update about exclusively musical things.
-I do Twitter and Instagram.
-There’s also the wikipedia page now, which is a real fun thing to have.
+CC: The album is on Bandcamp, [charliecawood.bandcamp.com&nbsp;<i class="fab fa-bandcamp"></i>](https://charliecawood.bandcamp.com).
+I’m [also on Facebook&nbsp;<i class="fab fa-facebook"></i>](https://facebook.com/charliecawoodmusic) and I’ve got the musician page on Facebook, which I use to update about exclusively musical things.
+I do [Twitter&nbsp;<i class="fab fa-twitter"></i>](https://twitter.com/charliecawood) and [Instagram&nbsp;<i class="fab fa-instagram"></i>](https://instagram.com/charliecawood).
+There’s also [the wikipedia page&nbsp;<i class="fab fa-wikipedia-w"></i>](https://en.wikipedia.org/wiki/Charlie_Cawood) now, which is a real fun thing to have.
 That’s actually fairly well sourced and it’s pretty much accurate, so there is that.
 Working on a website currently, that’s something that’s going to happen.
 Other things that are happening soon is new Knifeworld at some point.
 There will be the follow-up to the current album that I’m currently working on, which is going to come out hopefully in a year’s time, maybe a bit more than a year’s time.
 {: .interviewee }

 The last part of this year, there’s the new Mediaeval Baebes album, which I co-arranged and played about twelve albums on it.
 It’s a compendium of nursery rhymes and children’s songs, done in this partially beautiful and partially horrifically discordant way.
 For what’s essentially a pop-classical project, it’s probably one of the most avant garde things I’ve ever worked on.
 It’s brilliant.